Free Mobile Home Info

 First, you must realize that rate is a gauge of risk - the higher the risk of default (non-payment), the higher the rate.

-Second, rates charged are also based on the cost of money at any one time in the nation.
+Second, rates charged are also based on the cost of money at any one time in the nation (market rates).

 So, Mobile Home mortgage rates will reflect the risk in any one area, with also reflecting the over-all cost of money.